cosmos/interchain-security/.github/PULL_REQUEST_TEMPLATE.md

 ## New/Changed behavior tests

-If `Feature`, describe the new or existing tests that verify the new behavior is correct and expected.
+If `Feature` or `Fix`, describe the new or existing tests that verify the new behavior is correct and expected.

 ## For merge checklist, see *guidelines doc*